 Faster than normal cut out: If the machine begins to reach thermal cut out faster than normal, check the air intake filter is clean and not obstructed as this can prevent air from cooling the inductor.
 The filter is located on the right side of the machine and can be removed/replaced by using a flat head screwdriver to lift the plastic cover off the outer housing by inserting it into the slots and levering outward.
 When not in use, we suggest placing the provided dust cover over the machine.

 Cartridge over heated: Except for sacrificial cases in AZTEC mode, cases should never come out of the annealer glowing red.
 If one does, stop annealing and check the head stamp of the case.
 It will be either the wrong brand for the program setting, or alternatively, a different lot number from the samples tested for our Settings Page.
-If it is a different lot number, samples should be sent to us for correct calibration.
+If it is a different lot number, samples should be analysed in AZTEC mode or sent to us for correct Standard mode calibration.
 Pay particular attention to the neck wall thickness of the cartridge as this greatly effects the end result.
 If you are unsure of which program to use for a given cartridge contact support.

 Machine operates but no heat: Ensure you have the correct program and pilot installed for the cartridge being annealed.
-If the above is correct and there is still no heat, clean the inside of the inductor well.
-If FREQ DET ERROR is displayed on the LCD screen, the air gap should definitely be cleaned.
-See below in Care and Maintenance.
+If the above is correct and there is still no heat clean the inside of the inductor well.
+If any ferrous material such as steel wool fragments have accumulated, it will adversely affect the magnetics of the inductor.
+Cleaning with several cue tips should fix the problem.
+If the display screen shows FREQ DET ERROR then the inductor well should definitely be cleaned.

 No annealing marks on cartridge: Please refer to the TAKE NOTE section in the previous section in the manual regarding cosmetics of annealed cartridges.